isopropyletherperoxide/LambdaLock/README.md

 # LambdaLock

-A password manager inspired by pass, rewritten in Haskell
+A password manager inspired by pass, written in Haskell.

+# Dependencies
+- Requires GPG to be set up and installed